SJTU-CGM/WebPhyloTree/README.md

 );
 ```

 WebTree is shipped with several addons, users can also supply addons while constructing a tree.
-Wiki page contains a list of addons and their description.
+Wiki page contains a [list of addons and their meanings](https://github.com/KelvinLu1024/WebTree/wiki/List-of-Addons).

 ```javascript
 var tree = WebTree.load("rectangular", description, {